daxtens/netplan-config-tester/README.md

 Yes, but it's fiddly to set up.
 You'll need:

- - a throwaway VM with ens7 through ens12 (or, modify yaml_grammar.py to match what you have).
-Don't run this on a system you care about as it needs to be run as root and will mess with the networking configuration.
+ - a throwaway VM with ens7 through ens12.
+These interfaces don't need to (and probably should not) be attached to a real network.
+(If that's a real problem, modify yaml_grammar.py and the cleanup in apply.py to match what you have.)

+ - Ideally, netplan compiled from the head of my tree (https://github.com/daxtens/netplan).
+When I find bugs, I put in a workaround so I can keep testing, but then I remove the workaround when I fix the bug.
+If you run with an unpatched netplan, you're likely to rediscover bugs.

  - A virtualenv with gramfuzz and ipaddress.
 (Irritatingly gramfuzz only supports python2.)

 Then, as root, enter the virtualenv and run "while python apply.py; do true; done".
 It should be pretty chatty about what it's doing and will stop when something that should be set up has not been set up.